 See detailed Georgia Off Grid Laws

 Hawaii Off Grid Laws

 Disconnecting from the electric grid is legal in Hawaii.
-However, there are still plenty of people living without a connection to the municipal electric grid.
+However, plenty of people still live without a connection to the municipal electric grid.

 Rainwater harvesting in Hawaii is legal.

-Composting toilets are legal in Hawaii, but the design must be approved on a case-by-case basis and NFS-approved.
+Composting toilets are legal in Hawaii, but the design must be approved case-by-case and NFS-approved.

 See detailed Hawaii Off Grid Laws